Traffic and bid volume

-A rating of how well your advertised products or services correspond to user interests.
-Yandex.Direct compares an ad and the landing page it leads to with the search request and takes into account user behavior after an ad click.
+The quality coefficient is a rating of how well your advertised products or services correspond to user interests.
+Yandex.Direct compares an ad and the landing page it leads to with the search term the user entered and what they do on your site.

 What is the click price?

-The average price you will pay per click on an ad in a given position is indicated for keywords in the click price column.
-This price will never exceed the bids you set.
+The average price you will pay per click for the corresponding traffic volume is indicated for keywords in the Click price column.
+This price will never exceed the bid you set.

-If the CPC you set is below the minimum CPC for search, your ads will only be served on the “All ads” page and in the ad networks.
-By default, the minimum cost per click on search is 30 kopecks excluding VAT (values for other currencies).
+By default, the minimum cost per click on search is 30 kopecks excluding VAT (values for other currencies)

 The minimum CPC may go up if the site listed in your ad has a poor performance history on Yandex.Direct (for example, a low aggregate CTR).
-If there are no links to a website in your ad, then the history of serving the telephone number on your vCard is used instead.
+If there are no links to a website in your ad, then the performance of your vCard telephone number is used instead.

-You are using an automatic strategy for bid management.
-In this case you can't manage the CPC for each keyword, but you can enter their priorities and general strategy parameters (the maximum CPC, average CPC, etc.).
+This happens if you are using an automatic strategy for bid management.
+In this case you can't manage the bid for each keyword, but you can enter their priorities and general strategy parameters (the maximum CPC, average CPC, etc.).

-To enter bids yourself, enable the “Manual bid management” strategy on your campaign parameters page.
+If you want to enter bids yourself, switch to a “Manual bid management” strategy on your campaign parameters page.
 We don't recommend doing this if you aren't sure that you can set suitable bids and continuously track how effective they are.

-Your price forecasts in the Yandex.Direct interface may not be factoring in competing ads that are stopped due to time targeting.
-Additionally, position prices may change drastically within the course of a day and your ads may end up in preferred display positions less frequently.
-To make sure that competing ads factor into position prices, disable the Do not take into account competitors' automatically stopped ads when setting bids option in the advanced settings section on the campaign parameters page.
+Your price forecasts in the Yandex.Direct interface may not be factoring in competing ads that were stopped automatically due to time targeting.
+Additionally, bids may change drastically over the course of a day and your ads may not get the desired traffic volume as frequently.
+To make sure that competing ads factor into your bid forecast, disable the Do not take into account competitors' automatically stopped ads when setting bids option in the advanced settings section on the campaign parameters page.

-I can't put together display statistics in order to increase my ad's CTR
+I can't gather display statistics in order to increase my CTR

 If you just launched your ads, don't worry about your cumulated statistics.
-The CTR forecast is used to calculate cost per click.
+The CTR forecast is used to calculate the bid forecast.
 This forecast is not only based on click and display statistics, but also on many other parameters that let you determine clickability, even when impressions first launch.
-This is so that you don't have to pay an unfairly high price to place new ads of high-quality.

-My account has a high quality index but my CPC hasn't decreased
+My account has a high quality index but my bids haven't decreased

 I changed my bids, but was charged based on the old prices

 The old price may be deducted for a click if you changed your bid for a stopped campaign and then restarted it.
 After your campaign is enabled, it takes an average of 40 minutes for it to become active.
 Approximately 30 minutes after that, your new bids will take effect.
-Before this, clicks are charged at the previous rate that was set before the campaign was stopped.
+During that time, clicks are charged based on the bids that were placed before the campaign was stopped.

 The click price is higher than my bid

-There are several factors that may result in a click prices exceeding the bid you set in the Yandex.Direct interface.
-Please note that the click prices shown by default in your campaign statistics do not include VAT.
+There are several factors that may cause click prices to exceed the bid you set in the Yandex.Direct interface.
+Please note that the click prices that display by default in your campaign statistics do not include VAT.

-- Your bid is affected by adjustments that raise the amount for a given audience of users.
-Ads are served to users who belong to that particular audience based on a bid that was increased based on the coefficient you entered.
+- You are using adjustments that raise your bid for a given audience of users.
+Ads are served to members of that particular audience based on your adjusted bid.
 More information about bid adjustments.

-If you lowered your bid less than 30 minutes before a user clicked on your ad, the older price may be debited for that click.
-Please note that if you lowered your bid for a campaign that is no longer running and then re-launch it, it takes about 40 minutes on average for the campaign to re-activate.
+If you lowered your bid less than 30 minutes ago, the older price based on the previous bid may be debited for that click.
+Please note that if you lower your bid for a campaign that is no longer running and then re-launch it, it takes about 40 minutes on average for the campaign to re-activate.
 Following this, it takes about 30 minutes for your new bids to take effect.
-Before this, clicks are charged at the previous rate that was set before the campaign was stopped.
+During that time, clicks are charged based on the bids that were placed before the campaign was stopped.